74587887/PGSC_code/README.md

 ### Citations

-If you find our code useful, please kindly consider to cite one of our papers as:
+If you find our code useful, please kindly consider to cite our papers as:

 ```
 @article{wu2023pure,